zkmkarlsruhe/ofxTensorFlow2/README.md

 Known Issues
 ------------

-### dyld: Library not loaded: @rpath/libtensorflow.2.dylib

-On macOS, the libtensorflow dynamic libraries (dylibs) need to be copied into the .app bundle.
-This error indicates the library loader cannot find the dylibs when the app starts and the build process is missing a step.
-Please check the "macOS" subsection under the "Installation & Build" section.

-### Building for x86_64 on an Apple Silicon system

-_Note: There are unofficial libtensorflow builds for macOS arm64 now._

-As of spring 2021, the *official* macOS libtensorflow builds are for x86_64 only.
-To use them on an Apple Silicon machine (arm64), you can build and run the OF application for x86_64 via Rosetta 2 (implicitly).
+### TF_* architecture linker errors on macOS

-The default OF-generated Xcode will try to build for both arm64 and x86_64, so you may see linker errors such as:
+The default OF-generated Xcode project will try to build for both arm64 and x86_64 in *Release*, so you may see linker errors such as:

 ~~~
 Ignoring file ../../../addons/ofxTensorFlow2/libs/tensorflow/lib/osx/libtensorflow.2.4.0.dylib, building for macOS-arm64 but attempting to link with file built for macOS-x86_64